Jarmos-san/hugo-blog/content/privacy-policy.md

 - **We use information to contact you**: We might use the information you provide to contact you for confirmation of a subscription on our website or for other promotional purposes.
 - **We use information to respond to your requests or questions**: We might use your information to confirm your registration for an event, a subscription, giveaways & other similar activities.
 - **We use information to improve our products and services**: We might use your information to customize your experience with us.
 This could include displaying content based upon your preferences.
-- **We use information to look at site trends and customer interests**: We may use your information to make our website and products better.
+- **We use information to look at site trends and reader interests**: We may use your information to make our website and products better.
 We may combine information we get from you with information about you we get from third parties.
-- **We use information for security purposes**: We may use information to protect our company, our customers, or our websites.
+- **We use information for security purposes**: We may use information to protect our company, our readers, or our websites.
 - **We use information for marketing purposes**: We might send you information about special promotions or offers.
 We might also tell you about new features or products.
 These might be our own offers or products, or third-party offers or products we think you might find interesting.
 Or, for example, posts containing affiliate links & other sponsored posts.
 Do note, you will be notified of the nature of the posts when we send you one.
 - **We use information to send you transactional communications**: We might send you emails about the terms & conditions of services between Somraj Saha & you or a subscription.